Free rides on GRTC buses to continue indefinitely under adopted 2020-2021 budget

 And beyond the next year, the pending creation of a new regional transit authority will lead to discussions about expanding bus routes and purchasing larger buses to meet growing ridership.

-The GRTC Board of Directors will meet again next month to review the proposed capital budget for the 2020-2021 fiscal year.
+The GRTC board will meet again next month to review the proposed capital budget for the 2020-2021 fiscal year.
 Adoption of that budget is expected to happen in August.

 Post a comment as